pcsong33/Replication/README.md

 Similarly, any time a request is received that queues a message to a user or clears the queued messages for a user (i.e. the user logs in), this request is logged in the `msgs_table_[port].csv` file in the `tables/` directory by the server.
 These queued messages are also loaded upon initialization.
 The lines in the CSV are formatted as `queue,[receiver],[sender],[message]` or `clear,[receiver]`.
 For example, if the file lines are `queue,bob,alice,hi`, `queue,bob,alice,hello`, `queue,alice,joe,what's up`, `clear,alice`, then the queued messages that will be loaded into the server's initial state are two messages queued to bob from alice ("hi" and "hello").

 Keeping these "commit log" tables and loading the commits in upon initialization allow our user and message store to be persisted, even if the whole system goes down and is restarted again.
-Conceptually, these tables serve as a backup for our server's current internal state.
+Conceptually, these tables serve as a backup for our server's current internal state that allows us to repopoulate the data if the server goes down.